2016 Range Rover Autobiography

 There’s no luxury SUV substitute for a full-size Range Rover

-If you want to own a luxury SUV that leads its sector in style, displays impeccable build quality inside and out, incorporates true 4x4 capability, and embodies proven pedigree going back decades, look no further than Land Rover’s Range Rover.
+If you want to own a luxury SUV that leads its sector in style, displays impeccable build quality inside and out, incorporates true 4x4 capability, and embodies proven pedigree going back decades, look no further than the brand’s Range Rover.

 The Range Rover has been the luxury SUV benchmark since Land Rover created the category in 1970, and over the years has been the premium utility of choice by royalty, dignitaries, the acting elite, music stars, sports heroes and socialites, a shortlist including H.M. the Queen of England, Prince William of Wales, Angelina Jolie, David Beckham, Kim Kardashian, Chris Brown, Beyonce Knowles, Greg Norman, Jennifer Lopez, Michael Jordan, Kate Moss, and the list of household names continues near infinitum.
 It’s simply the best of the best.